zengf15/Lab9/lab-09.md

-The intercept indicates that teaching professors have an average evaluation score of 4.28431, tenure track professors have a slightly lower average evaluation score of 4.28431 - 0.12968 = 4.15463, and tenured professors have a slighlt lower avarage evaluation score of 4.28431 - 0.14518 = 4.13913.
+The intercept indicates that teaching professors have an average evaluation score of 4.28431, tenure track professors have a slightly lower average evaluation score of 4.28431 - 0.12968 = 4.15463, and tenured professors have a slightly lower average evaluation score of 4.28431 - 0.14518 = 4.13913.

 ``` r